coleaderme/igpp-web/README.md

 httpx
 Flask
 ```
-- add cookies and header from your instagram.com web login
+- use curlconverter.com add cookies and headers from your instagram.com web login.
 - paste in secrets_session.py

 ```bash